 St. Giles Wildlife Garden, Lincoln: an area of hedgerows, streams, grassland and marsh all in a small garden adjoining the church on the St Giles Estate.

-Tortoiseshell Wood SSSI and Meadows: hay raking to scatter the wildflower seeds
+Tortoiseshell Wood: hay raking to scatter the wildflower seeds

 Washingborough Cycle Path: part of the National Cycle Network, cutting back overhanging vegetation and painting gates and signs.